What is API Security?

 Identifying Vulnerabilities

-Start by understanding the risks within the organization to identify weak points in the API lifecycle.
+Begin by assessing the risks present in the organization to pinpoint vulnerabilities in the API lifecycle.
 For instance:

 SQL Injections: If the API allows SQL queries from users, an attacker could inject malicious SQL code to access or modify the database in the organization.
 For example, a user might enter a string like